bookofproofs/bookofproofs.github.io/_sources/history/20th-century/spence-david.md

 title: Spence (2), David
 born: 1926
 died: 2003
-keywords: David Spence,Mathematician,Aeronautics,Geophysical,Mechanics,Algebraic Geometry,Graph Theory,Probability
+keywords: david spence,spence
-description: David Spence, a New Zealand-born mathematician, was an influential figure in aeronautics and geophysical problems, developing theories in mechanics, algebraic geometry and more.
+description: David Spence was a New Zealand-born mathematician who worked in the aeronautics industry and on geophysical problems.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---